tls-inspector/tls-inspector/.github/SECURITY.md

 Instructions on how to report vulnerabilities to us are provided on our website: https://tlsinspector.com/vulnerability.html

 We prefer that you use Signal to report issues instead of regular email.
-We do provide a PGP public key and do not support responding to PGP encrypted emails.
+We do not provide a PGP public key and do not support responding to PGP encrypted emails.

 # Q & A